-WWDA has created or contributed to three accessible and easy to use online resources made for women and girls with disability.
+WWDA has created or contributed to four accessible and easy to use projects made for our community.
 We have provided information about each of them below:

 (previously Our Place)

-Our Site is an accessible website made by and for women and girls with disability.
+Our Site is an accessible website made by and for women and girls with disabilities.